ICD-10

 To deal comfortably with neck pain:

 1. Ergonomic Setup: Ensure your reading environment is ergonomically friendly.
-Maintain eye level with your book or screen and choose a chair with enough back support.
+Keep your eyes at eye level with your book or screen, and choose a chair with enough back support.

 2. Regular Breaks: Take regular pauses to move around and stretch.